-Although the two groups of beginning Spanish learners of English do the best they can given their linguistic experience, their behavior is not yet good enough for the new environments.
-Rather than staying with their five original L1 vowels, it would be advantageous for them to access their L1 acquisition devices to modify their structures (i.e., create more categories or reduce, split, or merge existing categories) or their processes (i.e., shift their category boundaries) into the direction of the L2.
+Although the two groups of beginning Spanish learners of English do the best thing they can do given their linguistic experience, their behaviour is not yet good enough for the new environments.
+Rather than staying with their five original L1 vowels, it would be advantageous for them to access their L1 acquisition devices to modify their structures (i.e. create more categories or reduce, split, or merge existing categories) or their processes (i.e. shift their category boundaries) into the direction of the target language.

-L1-like Boundary Shifts

-Spanish learners of Scottish English would have to move their category boundary, perhaps from 430 to 400 Hz, as in Figure 10 (left), which also shows that the centers of the two reused categories have shifted.
+L1-like boundary shifts.
+Spanish learners of Scottish English would have to move their category boundary, perhaps from 430 to 400 Hz, as in Figure 10 (left), which also shows that the centres of the two reused categories have shifted.
 The availability of this boundary shift is an instance of access to L1-like learning mechanisms.